Shin-Emon/YouTubeDownloader-EX/README.md

    In this app, yt-dlp is used for the downloading system. yt-dlp is an optimized build of 'youtube-dl', a command-line app to download YouTube videos.
 It achieved fast downloading.
    Thus, this app gives you a great experience about downloading.

+## System Requirements

+- Windows 10 or later
+- At least 1GB of available disk space
+- Internet connection
+- Monitor with a resolution of 800x600 or higher

+Tested on Windows 11 24H2.

 ## Notes

 This app may contain a lot of bugs.
 If you find something that seems a bug, please report as an Issue.